RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Feedback Agent Details

 \subsection{Feedback Agent - Real Example}

 Below, in Tables \ref{tab:feedback_agent_example_1_appendix}, \ref{tab:feedback_agent_example_2_appendix}, \ref{tab:feedback_agent_example_3_appendix} and \ref{tab:feedback_agent_example_4_appendix} we present a concrete example of the feedback process in action, using an event from \textit{Around the World in Eighty Days} by Jules Verne.
-After just a single round of feedback, we observe a clear improvement in the model’s output, demonstrating the effectiveness of the approach.\\ In {\sethlcolor{gold_bg!80}Yellow}: Text that was correctly identified by the first extraction and after the feedback loop.\\ In {\sethlcolor{blue_background!50}Blue}: Text that was only correctly identified by the first extraction \\ In {\sethlcolor{green_background!50}Green}: Text that was only correctly identified after the feedback step. \\
+After just a single round of feedback, we observe a clear improvement in the model’s output, demonstrating the effectiveness of the approach.

+In {\sethlcolor{gold_bg!80}Yellow}: Text that was correctly identified by the first extraction and after the feedback loop.